Training Neural Samplers with Reverse Diffusive KL Divergence: TRAINING NEURAL SAMPLERS WITH DIKL

 It is worth noting that it is not crucial to have a perfect posterior sampler.
 This is because our method essentially works in a bootstrapping manner: the posterior samples improve the model, and a better model in turn brings the posterior samples closer to the true target.
 Having said that, accurate posterior sampling may improve the convergence rate of the model.

-We summarize the whole procedure of training neural samplers with DiKL in \Cref{alg:training}.
+We summarize the whole procedure of training neural samplers with DiKL in \Cref{alg:training}\footnote{\Cref{alg:training} presents the training procedure with a batch size of 1 for clarity.}.
 In short, our training algorithm forms a nested loop: in the inner loop, we train a score network $s_\phi(x_t)$ to estimate the model score $\nabla_{x_t} \log p_\theta(x_t)$ with DSM; in the outer loop, we first estimate the noisy target score $\nabla_{x_t} \log p_d(x_t)$ with MSI, and then update the neural sampler with the gradient as in \Cref{eq:rkl:gradient} using our estimated noisy target and model scores.
 One might think that this nested training procedure imposes a high computational burden.
 Fortunately, we found that the inner loop typically converged within 50-100 steps in practice, minimally affecting the overall training cost.
 In the following, we give an empirical illustration of how DiKL can encourage mode covering.